khale3lu/RentBnC/README.md

 # RentBnC

-**RentBnC** is a vacation rental platform that allows users to find and book short-term rental properties.
+**RentBnC** is a vacation rental platform that allows users to find and book short-term and extended stay rental properties.
 This web application provides a user-friendly interface for browsing available rental options, viewing property details, and making reservations for stays.

 ## Features